 - benefits to society more broadly.

-For more information, see the BCcampus OER Student Toolkit and find out more about how YOU can advocate for open education at your institution.
-For information about OER activities at campuses across North America, see SPARC’s Connect OER.
+For more information from British Columbia, see the BCcampus OER Student Toolkit and find out more about how you can advocate for open education at your institution.